 Distrust is cultural and common across the departments of many large companies.
 Their rigid hierarchies worked well when marketplace changes weren’t coming so fast.
 Companies, departments and the people that work in them can no longer sustain their competitiveness without changing and learning how to foster and build trust.
 Hence, we see many leading companies who’ve been around for a while engaged in “transformation” initiatives.
 The world has changed and, as they’ve said to me, they have to change or risk becoming the next Blockbuster.

-How Can We Tell If We Have a Hoarding Problem?
+How Can You Tell If We Have a Hoarding Problem?

 Initially, I was surprised by how consistently low the range of utilization was until I realized there was a sort of “physics” at work.
 These “physics” make hoarding and the costs that accompany it inevitable.